Ung0d/command/README.md

 The command pattern provides an easy way to undo and redo actions - wrapped as objects.
 I use it for a game-level-editor of myself but others may find use-cases in their own projects.

+To use command, just include the header and make sure you have a c++11-compiler ready.

 Quick how-to: